-Component Approach for CEO Approach for other executive KMP Total Fixed Remuneration \$892,500 Range between \$330,000 and \$406,000 Contract duration Ongoing Ongoing Notice by individual / company 6 months 1 month Termination of employment (without cause) The Board has discretion to allow some or all STI entitlements to be paid out pro-rata basis aligned to time, where termination occurs by way of resignation dismissal.
-In other without cause terminations, the STI will be reduced proportionately to the portion of the Measurement Period, but there is no other impact to the executive's entitlement.
-The Board has discretion to allow unvested LTIs to vest on a pro-rate basis aligned to time.
-Where this discretion is not exercised, such unvested options will lapse Termination of employment (with cause) STI is forfeited.
-All unvested LTIs and vested but unexerci sed LTIs are forfeited.
+Component Approach for CEO Approach for other executive KMP Total Fixed Remuneration \$892,500 Range between \$330,000 and \$406,000 Contract duration Ongoing Ongoing Notice by individual/company 6 months 1 month Termination of employment (without cause) The Board has discretion to allow some or all STI entitlements to be paid out of a pro-rata basis aligned to time, where termination occurs by way of resignation or dismissal. ons, the STI will be reduced proportionately to rement period, but there is no other impact to the The Board has discretion to allow unvested LTIs to vest on a pro-rate basis aligned to time.
+Where this discretion is not exercised, such unvested options will lapse.
+Termination of employment STI is forfeited. (with cause) All unvested LTIs and vested but unexercised LTIs are forfeited.